 Step 10Complete the PrestaShop Setup

-Finally, open your web browser and go to your site’s address to run the PrestaShop installation wizard and finish setting up your online store.
+To finish setting up your online store, open your web browser and go to your site’s address to run the PrestaShop installation wizard.
+Follow the on-screen steps to enter your store’s information and database details to finalize the installation.

 http://example.com